Xiang Zhu Wins ASA Award

 The David Wallace Award for Applied Statistics is given annually to two graduate students working on applications of statistics in scientific domains.
 This year's award was given to Christopher McKennan for his work on analysis of asthma genetics and genomics datasets and to Wanting Xu for her work on statistical analysis of high-frequency voltage measurements from an electrical circuit exhibiting chaotic behavior.
 This award was established thanks to a generous donation by Statistics alumnus, David Frohardt-Lane (MS, 2000).

-Best wishes to our department's Spring Quarter M.S. graduates!
+Best wishes to our department's Summer Quarter graduates!

 Michael Stein Awarded the Arthur L. Kelly Prize

 Prof. Michael Stein has been awarded the Arthur L. Kelly Prize for exceptional service in the Physical Sciences Division.
 The Kelly Prize will be awarded at the PSD Convocation ceremony on June 10.

 Peter McCullagh's Symposium

 A symposium celebrating Peter McCullagh's 65th birthday